mehreennajm/Home-Task-Challenge/README.md

 ◦ Generate Application Key Using php artisan key:generate command

-◦ if you want to access without migration upload the pim_db.sql and use these credintials to sign-in to dashboard
+◦ if you want to access without migration upload the pim_db.sql attached to this project and use these credintials to sign-in to dashboard

 ◦ Login Credintials email: admin@gmail.com  password:admin!@#